avabellaw/my-recipe/readme.md

 **As a first-time and recurring user**
 1. I want to be able to easily search recipes with filters.
 2. I want to be able to create my own recipes.
-3. I want to modify other people's recipes.
+3. I want to view all of my own recipes.
+4. I want to use other user's recipes as a template.
+5. I want to be able to save/unsave recipes.
+6. I want to view my saved recipes.

 ### Strategy Plane